vatlab/blog/content/post/comparison.md

 <td>Nextflow keeps track of all the processes executed in your pipeline.
 If you modify some parts of your script, only the processes that are actually changed will be re-executed.
 The execution of the processes that are not changed will be skipped and the cached result used instead.</td>
 <td>Similar to Make, Snakemake uses timestamps to determine modification status and resume points.</td>
 <td>Uses customized timestamp signature (at millisecond resolution) of input / output to determine modification.
 By default <a href='https://github.com/ssadedin/bpipe/issues/157'>it does not</a> check status of command or script changes.</td>
-<td>Pausing and resuming workflow is not part of the specification and is not required </td>
+<td>Pausing and resuming workflow is not part of the CWL standard and is not required </td>
 <td>No information on runtime signature or restart of failed jobs could be found.</td>
 </tr>